TaylorResearchLab/CFDE_DataDistillery/user_guide/CFDE_DataDistillery_UserGuide.md

 ### <ins>IDG and Metabolomics Workbench (MW)</ins>

-For a disease (condition) in Metabolomics Workbench data find all IDG and GTEx data that may be related by disease and tissue type
+For a disease (condition) in Metabolomics Workbench data find all `IDG` and `GTEX` data that may be related by disease and tissue type
-For example, if a study would like to propose biomarkers (MW) associated with the use of a certain drug (IDG) in association with a medical condition.
+For example, suppose a study would like to find biomarkers (`MW`) associated with the use of a certain drug (`IDG`) in association with a medical condition.
-Query description: intersection of MW and IDG; compounds that regulate products of genes (IDG) that causally influence metabolites correlated with conditions (MW), with tissues and conditions directly connected through a single relationship (e.g. DOID).
+Query description: intersection of `MW` and `IDG`; compounds that regulate products of genes (`IDG`) that causally influence metabolites correlated with conditions (`MW`), with tissues and conditions directly connected through a single relationship (e.g. `DOID`).
 Disease-tissue relationships are used as a filter to obtain metabolite-tissue-condition triangles that are affected by a certain compound through gene product perturbations.

-Graphical Representation
 ```cypher
 MATCH (compound_concept:Concept)-[r1:bioactivity {SAB:"IDGP"}]->(protein_concept:Concept)-[r2:gene_product_of {SAB:"UNIPROTKB"}]->(gene_concept:Concept)-[r3:causally_influences {SAB:"MW"}]->(metabolite_concept:Concept)-[r4:correlated_with_condition {SAB:"MW"}]->(condition_concept:Concept)-[]->(tissue_concept:Concept)<-[r5:produced_by {SAB:"MW"}]-(metabolite_concept:Concept)
 WITH * MATCH (compound_concept:Concept)-[:PREF_TERM]-(compound:Term),